isuru-crest/CREST-Website/src/data/global/pages/summer-internship2021.md

 In this work, we aim to evaluate how good/bad is the dataset.
 We plan to evaluate the dataset to answer the following questions – (i) Whether or not the testbed used for generating the dataset represents a real-world scenario? (ii) How accurately ML/DL approaches classify the instances in the dataset intro respective classes? (iii) Whether or not the datasets is labelled correctly and in a reliable manner? (iv) Whether or not the data is captured in its entirety? (v) Is the dataset skewed significantly towards one particular class (e.g., benign)? (vi) Whether or not sharing the dataset publicly violates any privacy or ethical concerns?

-Supervisors: Faheem and Ali
+Supervisors:  Ullah and M. Ali Babar

 ##### For further information

 For a confidential discussion regarding to the positions, contact:

-Professor Ali Babar
+Professor M. Ali Babar

 Email:<ali.babar@adelaide.edu.au>